pieye/toggl2clockify/README.md

 ```

 ### Configure clockify admin mail address
-Also you have to enter the mail address of **one clokify workspace admin**.
-Suppose you have admin rights on the clockify workspace and your mail is **me@info.org**
+You have to configure the mail address of **one clockify workspace admin**.
+Suppose you have admin rights on the clockify workspace and your clockify account mail is **me@info.org**

 ```bash
 {